zoesolomon/cse15l-lab-reports/lab1.md

 ![Image](commands.jpg)

-As listed in the above commands, this screenshot shows changing directories with cd, moving files from one directory to another (mv), listing the contents of a directory (ls), printing the full path of the current directory (pwd), and listing all files (including hidden) in the directory in long format from most to least recently modified (ls -lat).
+As listed in the above commands, this screenshot shows changing directories with cd, making a directory with mkdir, viewing a file using vi, moving files from one directory to another (mv), listing the contents of a directory (ls), printing the full path of the current directory (pwd), and listing all files (including hidden) in the directory in long format from most to least recently modified (ls -lat).